-Notes.-"If we had no other passage than this of Gen. 2:3, there would be no difficulty in deducing from it a precept for the universal observance of a Sabbath, or seventh day, to be devoted to God as holy time, by all of that race for whom the earth and its nature were specially prepared.
+Notes. - "If we had no other passage than this of Gen. 2:3, there would be no difficulty in deducing from it a precept for the universal observance of a Sabbath, or seventh day, to be devoted to God as holy time, by all of that race for whom the earth and its nature were specially prepared.
 The first men must have known it.
 The words he hallowed it can have no meaning otherwise.
-They would be a blank unless in reference to some who were required to keep it holy."-Lange's Commentary, vol. 1, p.
+They would be a blank unless in reference to some who were required to keep it holy." - Lange's Commentary, vol. 1, p.
 197.

-"'And sanctified it.'
+""And sanctified it."
 Heb., kadash.
 It is by this term that the positive appointment of the Sabbath as a day of rest to man is expressed.
-God's sancappointment of the Sabbath as a day of rest to man is expressed.
 God's sanctifying the day is equivalent to his commanding men to sanctify it.
 As at the close of creation the seventh day was thus set apart by the Most High for such purposes, without limitation to age or country, the observance of it is obligatory upon the whole human race, to whom, in the wisdom of Providence, it may be communicated.
-This further appears from the reason why God blessed and sanctified it, viz., 'because that in it he had rested,' etc., which is a reason of equal force at all times and equally applying to all the posterity of Adam; and if it formed a just ground for sanctifying the first day, which dawned upon the finished system of the universe, it must be equally so for sanctifying every seventh day to the end of time."-Notes on Gon.
-2:3, by Geo.
+This further appears from the reason why God blessed and sanctified it, viz., 'because that in it he had rested,' etc., which is a reason of equal force at all times and equally applying to all the posterity of Adam; and if it formed a just ground for sanctifying the first day, which dawned upon the finished system of the universe, it must be equally so for sanctifying every seventh day to the end of time."-Notes on Gen. 2:3, by Geo.
 Bush, Prof. of Hebrew and Oriental Literature in New York City University.